Salvador Hidalgo Oliva

-Salvador Hidalgo Oliva (born 27 December 1985) is a Cuban volleyball player, a member of Greek club Olympiacos.
-He has won the Asian Championship in 2012 and the European trophy CEV Challenge Cup in 2023.
-Hidalgo has been crowned Champion of Lebanon, China, Qatar and Turkey.
+Salvador Hidalgo Oliva (born 27 December 1985) is a Cuban professional volleyball player, a member of Israeli Volleyball League club Maccabi Tel Aviv and plays as outside hitter.

+He has won the Asian Championship in 2012 and the European trophy CEV Challenge Cup in 2023 and has been crowned Lebanon Champion, Chinese Champion, Qatar Champion, Turkish Champion and Greek Champion.